zhuaoyuan/my/content/post/emoji-support.md

 tags = [
     "emoji",
 ]
+weight = 30
 +++

-Emoji can be enabled in a Hugo project in a number of ways.
+Emoji can be enable111d in a Hugo project in a number of ways.

 <!--more-->